GemeenteUtrecht/zaakafhandelcomponent/backend/doc/developers/backend.rst

 Elastic Search
 --------------

-The Zaak-list page requires Elastic Search 7.9 to function.
-You can either run ES on the host machine, or make use of the docker-compose service:
+Elasticsearch is for performance reasons the dominant read-only database for many different features mostly related to filtering based on some EIGENSCHAP value or OBJECT value, etc. The ZAC requires Elastic Search 7.9 to function.
+You can either run ES on the host machine or make use of the docker-compose service:

 .. code-block:: bash